 Vaginal stenosis is a common complication of vaginoplasty and needs expert evaluation and timely correction to provide adequate caliber and depth to the new organ.
 This is necessary for both sexual intercourse and for proper external menstruation to occur.
 Introital stenosis alone may occur following surgery.

 Nerve damage may occur during dissection of the tissues in the perineal and pelvic area, leading to hypoesthesia or dysesthesia.
 Chronic pain may also be present due to nerve damage.

 Intestinal vaginoplasty is a major procedure, which may be followed by paralytic ileus, peritonitis, constipation, and difficulty in urination.
 It may be associated with excessive mucus production and can lead to having to wear a sanitary pad constantly.
 The risk of neovaginal and diversion colitis also exists.
 Moreover, the long-term risk of colon carcinoma arising in a sigmoid segment used for vaginoplasty has not been fully quantified as yet.

 The occurrence of rectovaginal or urethrovaginal fistulas is another troublesome complication associated with vaginoplasty.
 They occur due to rectal or urethral injury during the procedure and may require second surgeries for repair.

 The risk of fistulas is considered to be low, provided the surgeon is sufficiently skilled.
-There may be vaginal odor or discharge due to bacterial overgrowth or colonization.
-This may require antibiotic or antifungal treatment in addition to regular douching.
+There may be a vaginal odor or discharge due to bacterial overgrowth or colonization.
+This may require antibiotics or antifungal treatment in addition to regular douching.